Structure by Architecture: Structured Representations without Regularization: Results

 \section{Results}

-In terms of reconstruction quality, the structural autoencoder architecture consistently outperforms the baselines (seen in figure~\ref{fig:perf}).
+In terms of reconstruction quality, the structural autoencoder (SAE) architecture consistently outperforms the baseline methods (figure~\ref{fig:perf}).
 As expected, unregularized methods like the SAE, AdaAE, and AE tend to have significantly better reconstruction quality.
-However, the structured architectures like the SAE and VLAE also improve performance somewhat.
+However, also noteworthy is that the structured architectures SAE and VLAE show improved results compared to their unstructured counterparts.
+It should be noted that there is some controversy regarding the reliability of FID with synthetic datasets ~\citep{razavi2019generating,barratt2018note}.
+However, we consistently find strong agreement between the reconstruction FID and the pixelwise metrics (see figure~\ref{fig:rec-seeds} in the appendix for further discussion).

-In comparing the SAE models to the AdaAE architecture, we see that there can be a slight penalty in reconstruction quality incurred from splitting the latent vector into segments.
-However this is more than made up for in the quality of the generated samples (shown in figure~\ref{fig:gen}), where the SAE models perform significantly better than the baselines.
-Even the regularized models such as VLAE and VAEs usually generate higher quality samples using the hybrid sampling than when sampling from the prior they were trained to match.
-This can qualitatively be observed from figure~\ref{fig:celeb-gen}.
+Comparing the SAE models to the AdaAE architecture, we see that there can be a slight penalty in reconstruction quality incurred from separately processing the latent variables.
+However, this is more than made up for in the quality of the generated samples (shown in figure~\ref{fig:gen}), where the SAE models perform significantly better than the baselines.
+Even the regularized models such as VLAE, FVAEs, and VAEs consistently generate higher quality samples using the hybrid sampling than when sampling from the prior they were trained to match (also in figure~\ref{fig:celeb-gen}).
 Surprisingly, the AdaAE architecture actually outperforms all other models on CelebA using hybrid sampling.
-This may be explained by the severe information bottleneck experienced when embedding CelebA into only 32 dimensions.
-Since the AdaAE model produces the best reconstructions, the generated samples have a higher fidelity even though any learned structure between latent dimensions is disregarded by the hybrid sampling.
+This may be explained by the severity of the information bottleneck experienced when embedding CelebA into only 32 dimensions.
+Consequently, the higher fidelity decoder from the intermediate connections of the latent vector exceed the performance penalty incurred by the hybrid sampling when disregarding the correlations between latent variables.

-In general, if we consider the distribution of the latent variables (i.e., the push-forward of the data distribution into the latent space), then sampling from a simple factorized prior can introduce at least two types of errors: (1) errors due to not taking into account statistical dependences among latent variables, and (2) errors due to sampling from "holes" in the latent distribution if the prior does not match it everywhere.
-Whenever (2) is the dominating source of error, hybrid sampling is effective.
+In general, if we consider the latent distribution, then sampling from the approximated factorized prior can introduce at least two types of errors: (1) errors due to not taking into account statistical dependences among latent variables, and (2) errors due to sampling from ``holes'' in the latent distribution if the prior does not match it everywhere.
+Whenever (2) is the dominating source of error, hybrid sampling is preferred.
+Furthermore, learning independent latent variables aligns with the aim towards disentangled representations, while minimizing the divergence between the posterior and prior results in a compromise that does not necessarily promote disentanglement.